List of regular polytopes: Skew polygons

 Alternatively, the blend is the polygon ρ_{0}σ_{0}, ρ_{1}σ_{1} where ρ and σ are the generating mirrors of P and Q placed in orthogonal subspaces.

 The blending operation is commutative, associative and idempotent.

 Every regular skew polygon can be expressed as the blend of a unique (Note: (up to identity and idempotency)) set of planar polygons.
 If P and Q share no factors then Dim(P#Q) = Dim(P) + Dim(Q).

 In 3 space

 The regular finite polygons in 3 dimensions are exactly the blends of the planar polygons (dimension 2) with the digon (dimension 1).
 They have vertices corresponding to a prism (#{ where n is odd) or an antiprism (#{ where n is even).
 All polygons in 3 space have an even number of vertices and edges.

 Several of these appear as the Petrie polygons of regular polyhedra.

 In 4 space

 The regular finite polygons in 4 dimensions are exactly the polygons formed as a blend of two distinct planar polygons.
 They have vertices lying on a Clifford torus and related by a Clifford displacement.
 Unlike 3-dimensional polygons, skew polygons on double rotations can include an odd-number of sides.

 3-polytopes (polyhedra)

-Polytopes of rank 3 are called polyhedra:
+Polytopes of dimension 3 are called polyhedra: